danger/danger-js/README.md

 }
 ```

-Then you add `npm run danger` to the end of your CI run, and Danger will run. 👍
+Then you add `npm run danger` to the end of your CI run, and Danger will run.
+Here's [an example](https://github.com/artsy/emission/pull/385). 👍

 Notes: